 Applicants must apply online, providing a transcript and the contact details for two reference letters.

-Participants are offered travel to Princeton, housing on the Princeton University campus (or $150 allowance per week, per student during 2020, 2021, and possibly 2022-dependent on the status of the COVID-19 pandemic), and a stipend of $600/week.
+Participants are offered a competitive stipend, housing at the Princeton University dorms, and travel to/from Princeton.
 Participants will attend a week-long course in plasma physics at the start of the program and will deliver an oral and a poster presentation of their project at its conclusion.

 To be eligible, applicants must:

 - be enrolled in a four-year college or university

 - be eligible for work in the United States